joshuria/gdrvdownloader/README.md

       > Exported files will put in `OUTPUT_ROOT_PATH/USER_ACCOUNT/Drive_Name`.

   - `--sharedType {shared, owned, both}`: specify shared files to export or not.
+This option is ignored when fetching files from shared drives.
       * **shared**: only export shared files, i.e. only files in *Shared with me* will be exported.
       * **owned**: only files owned by *<USER_ACCOUNT>* will be exported.
       * **both**: both shared and account owned files will be exported.